 Candles Care Guide

-Always keep a burning candle within sight.
+The most basic and important rule of candle safety is to always keep a burning candle within sight.
 Extinguish all candles when leaving a room or before going to sleep.

 Always use a candleholder specifically designed for candle use.
 The holder should be heat resistant, sturdy and large enough to contain drips or melted wax.
 Be sure the candleholder is placed on a stable, heat-resistant surface.
 This will also help prevent possible heat damage to underlying surfaces and prevent glass containers from cracking or breaking.

 Don’t Burn for More than 4 Hours

 Do not burn a candle longer than the manufacturer recommends.
 Most candle manufacturers recommended a four-hour max burning time.
 At this point, the candle should be extinguished, allowed to cool for two hours, and trimmed before relighting.

 Keep Away from Anything that can Catch Fire.
 Avoid Drafts.

 More than half of all candle fires start because of candles that were left too close to flammable items.
 Never burn a candle on or near drapes, bedding, carpets, books, paper, decorations or anything else that can easily catch fire.
 Candles should be also be burned away from other sources of heat such as television sets or direct sunlight.

 On that note, it is also important to keep burning candles away from drafts, vents, ceiling fans and air currents, as these can blow lightweight items such as curtains or paper into the flame.
 Keeping candles away from drafts can also help to prevent rapid burning, flame flare-ups and sooting.